 As one of Penrith's churches and notable landmarks the Parish Church of Saint Andrew nestles at the heart of the historic red sandstone market town of Penrith on the edge of the Cumbrian Lake District and Eden Valley.
 It's tall medieval tower - built to defend the townspeople from Scottish raiders - is prominent from many locations around the town.
 The church community at St. Andrew's is a friendly and inclusive family of all ages with the aim of building God's kingdom at the heart of Penrith.

-You are most welcome to visit St. Andrew's and join us for worship at our main 10 o'clock Sunday morning services, or at 9.30 a.m. on Tuesdays.
+You are most welcome to visit St. Andrew's and join us for worship at our main 10 o'clock Sunday morning services, or week day services.
 We meet to worship on the third Sunday of the month for a less formal, All-Age service which includes Communion.
-Young people (11-15) are welcome to come along to Ignite on Sundays @ St. Andrew's which meets at the church during the main 10 o'clock morning service.
-The Sunday School and Creche meet at the same time in the Parish Centre.
+Children's activities are provided in church at the 10 am service.

 The church is open to receive visitors during the week and you will always receive a warm welcome from the volunteers at St. Andrew's Cafe (Coffee Shop) situated inside the Parish Centre opposite the church.